- Duration: 9 Days / 8 Nights

 - All transfers by a private A/C car.

 - Entrance fees to all the sights in the itinerary.

 - Lunch meals during your trip.

 - All service charges and taxes.

 - International Airfare.

-When you reach Cairo airport, our “Egypt Fun Tours” representative will help you through completing all of your passport control requirements as well as baggage identification and carry.
-Then, in a private air-conditioned vehicle, you will be transported to your 5* hotel reservation for check-in.
-At night, a dinner cruise on the lovely Nile awaits you, where you can relax and enjoy a wonderful colorful belly dance display with a folklore band including a magnificent Tannoura spin in line with Egypt’s whirling dervishes heritage, before returning to your hotel for the night.
+Your first day will begin when you arrive at Cairo Airport, where staff from “Egypt Fun Tours” will assist you with all of your passport entry requirements, baggage identification, and carry.
+Then, you will be driven to your 5* hotel reservation in a luxury air-conditioned automobile.
+In the evening, you will have a dinner cruise on the magnificent Nile River while seeing a mesmerizing colorful belly dance display with a folklore band that will include the mystical Tannoura spin in line with Egypt’s whirling dervishes heritage.
+Finally, you will be returned to your hotel for the night.

 Sphinx of Giza

 The Great Sphinx is the world’s biggest and oldest statue; it is designed like a legendary creature called the sphinx, which has the body of a lion and the head of a man and is most likely modeled after King Khafre’s head as a symbol of knowledge and strength.
 It is said to have been erected in Egypt’s ancient dynasty (2686-2134 BC) as “Hor-em-akhet,” which means “Horus of the Horizon,” but it is now known as Abu Al-Hawl, which means “The Father of Terror” in Arabic.
 It stands 73 meters (240 feet) tall, 19 meters (66 feet) wide, and was totally carved out of single limestone rock.
 There are many unresolved questions and riddles surrounding the sphinx-like his strange nose.